Breadcrumb

 (Updated: 10/9/2023)

-If children receive only one service at a school-based site—for example, dental services—may we count them as school-based patients?
+If children receive only one service at a school-based site—for example, dental services—may I count them as school-based patients?

 Yes.
 You should include patients who received countable visits within any of the service categories (medical, dental, mental health, etc.) when conducted at an approved school-based service site.
 Note that students who only receive screening services or mass treatment at school, such as COVID-19 testing, vaccines, or fluoride, do not count as school-based service site patients in the UDS.